 The writer is a political economist based in Karachi.
 He has a PhD in History from the University of Cambridge, and teaches at Columbia University in New York and at the IBA in Karachi.

 This story is the 5th part of a series of 16 special reports under the banner of ‘70 years of Pakistan and Dawn.'
-Visit the archive to read the last 4 reports.
+Visit the archive to read these reports.

 HBL has been an indelible part of the nation’s fabric since independence, enabling the dreams of millions of Pakistanis.
 At HBL, we salute the dreamers and dedicate the nation’s 70th anniversary to you.
 Jahan Khwab, Wahan HBL.

 Click on the buttons below to read more from this special feature